-When looking at outdoor furniture or fabrics in particular, we have all come across the terms water resistant and/or water proof.
-So, what is the difference you might ask?
-Customers are often confused or misled when it comes to these terms, so let’s try and make them clearer especially with respect to outdoor fabric.
+When looking at outdoor furniture or fabrics, we have all come across the terms water resistant and/or waterproof.
+So, what is the difference?
+Often customers are confused, so let’s try to explain with respect to outdoor fabric.

-First, let’s start with the dictionary definition of each term (Collins English Dictionary):
+The dictionary definition of each term is (Collins English Dictionary)

-If there is anyway water can get in, then it is not considered not water proof, however it can still be water resistant.
+If there is anyway water can get in, it is not considered water proof, but it can still be considered water resistant.

 Standard (400D – shown in red), and Commercial Fabric (1680D – shown in chocolate)

 Fabrics that have a PVC backing can feel ridged.
 As a result you could choose a fabric that has an added Teflon coating.
-This is applied to the surface to help water bead up and roll off, as can be seen on our Resortella Fabric.
+This is applied to the surface to help water bead up and roll off, for instance our Resortella Fabric(pictured).

 Outdoor Cushion Construction

 To have something made waterproof requires attention to the construction as well as the fabric.
 You can have all the waterproof fabric in the world, but your cushion covers won’t be waterproof if you have standard zippers or stitching.
 It all comes down to construction, and how much you are prepared to pay for a product.
 In all honesty having a waterproof cushion cover isn’t really different to a water resistant one.
 Water resistant products just require a little more time and attention.
 As a result you can enjoy them for years to come: Take care of your cushions.Remove them when not in use.Store them over the rainy months.Keep them clean and dry